 What does your marijuana brand promise to consumers?
 How is it better or different from other brands in the marketplace?
 How do consumers perceive it?
 Does it meet their expectations?
 These are just some of the questions you need to ask yourself as you build your brand.
 If you don’t know the answers to these questions, then you need to roll up your sleeves and get to work.

-When you’re building a cannabis company, you’ll invest a significant amount of money into raising awareness and recall of your marijuana brand.
+When you’re building a cannabis company, you’ll invest a significant amount of money into raising awareness and recall of your brand.
 In addition, you’ll spend a lot of time trying to increase brand loyalty and word-of-mouth marketing.
-All of this requires a very strong identity, which includes both your brand name and the visual elements that represent it.
+All of this requires a very strong identity, which starts with a brand name and visual elements that represent it.

 Establishing Brand Value (and Why You Need to Protect It)

-However, this growth and brand value story isn’t unique to Apple and Google.
 Any brand has the potential to become extremely valuable, including marijuana brands – and including your brand.
-If you’re not taking steps to protect that value from the very beginning of your brand’s lifecycle, then you’ll lose opportunities to fully exploit it.
+If you’re not taking steps to protect that potential value from the very beginning of your brand’s lifecycle, then you’ll lose opportunities to fully exploit it.
 In fact, you might even make critical mistakes that open the door for others to profit off of your brand’s value.

 Therefore, you need to take steps to police and protect your brand immediately if you’re not already doing so.
-One of the most important steps you can take to do that is to create brand identity guidelines that tell your employees, vendors, business partners, journalists, and everyone else you can think of how to correctly use your brand name and assets.
+One of the most important steps you can take to do that is to create brand identity guidelines that tell your employees, vendors, business partners, journalists, and everyone else you can think of how to correctly use your brand name and assets in the marketplace.

 A key to building brand value is consistently representing your brand in every consumer and public interaction.
 Imagine if the Coca-Cola logo looked different everywhere you saw it.
 You wouldn’t instantly know what company was behind the products if the logo was inconsistent.
 The same is true of a brand name and the other visual assets that align with the brand such as color palettes and typefaces.